sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/digitalocean.md

-# Install Sourcegraph on Digital Ocean
+# Install Sourcegraph on DigitalOcean

 This guide will take you through how to deploy a Sourcegraph instance to a single DigitalOcean Droplet with [Docker Compose](https://docs.docker.com/compose/).